MoodLogger/eunoia3/README.md

 - Your selections are automatically saved to the browser's local storage.
 - The overall score for each theme (-2 to +2) and the calculated overall mood icon (Bad/Normal/Good) will update automatically.
 - **Analyze Moods:** After logging data for at least 3 days, click "Analyze Moods" (requires Genkit server running and API key) to get AI-powered insights.
-- **Export to Sheets:** Click "Export to Sheets" to append the current day's date and overall theme scores as a new row to the configured Google Sheet (requires Google Sheets API setup as described above).
+- **Export to Sheets:** Click "Export to Sheets" to append the daily assessment data (date and all overall theme scores) as new rows to the configured Google Sheet (requires Google Sheets API setup as described above).
+Data is appended, preserving existing rows.

 ## Data Storage